 My set up of essential oils cost about $80.
 So it’s not really something you’d do as a one-off.
 However, the essential oils last for a few years and a small bottle can make an awful lot of balms.
 Besides, buying pure and natural balms is really expensive.
 So make some for your friends, family, the kids’ teachers.
 They’ll love them!

-Five Different Varieties of Homemade Balms
+Five Different Types of Homemade Balms

 Balms are perfect to soothe and comfort.
 Particular combinations of essential oils can relieve pain or keep away mosquitos.
 As I mentioned above, the secret to really nice balms is to use high-quality, pure essential oils.